lbagnascom/hn-feed/README.md

 A Node tool that fetches [Hacker News](https://news.ycombinator.com/)' top stories, extracts their readable content, sanitizes it and generates an RSS feed.

-The feed is available at [lbagnascom.github.io/hn-feed/feed.xml](https://lbagnascom.github.io/hn-feed/feed.xml) and automatically generated every day using the GitHub workflow in this repo.

 ## How it works

 - Fetches top stories from [Hacker News' API](https://github.com/HackerNews/API).